D1GQ/TBR_Hats/README.md

 Visors require fewer textures than hats.
 Recommended resolution is **300px x 375px** with a **4:5 aspect ratio**.

+### Optional Parameters in the configuration:
+  - `colorbase`: Uses the player's color shader (e.g., red (#ff0000) is replaced with the player's primary color, blue (#0000ff) with the secondary color).
+  - `behindhats`: Renders the visor behind hats.
+---
 ### Required Textures
 1. **Main Texture** (`sprite`):
    - Primary visor texture